john-science/python_for_scientists/classes/11_scipy/lecture_11.md

 # Statistics with SciPy

 SciPy is an amazingly useful library for scientists and engineers of all kinds.
-In this class, we will only cover the most popular topics that relate to statistics and data analysis.
+In this lecture, we will only cover the the sections of the module that relate to statistics and data analysis.

-We do not intend to cover the topics of statistics or data analysis here.
-Such discussions will be very brief, but external links will be provided for explanation of the mathematical concepts.
+However, this lecture assumes a knowledge of basic statistics that would make the library useful.

 ## Installing SciPy